jmetzger/training-microservices-docker-kubernetes/microservices-flightapp/reservations/03-build-image-on-gitlab-ci-cd.md

-# Build image of reservations on gitlab ci-cd
+# Build image of reservations on gitlab ci-cd (and push)

 ## Step 1: Clone Repo from github locally